Gustav Nachtigal

 Gustav Nachtigal ([ˈɡʊstaf ˈnaxtɪɡal]; born 23 February 1834 – 20 April 1885) was a German military surgeon and explorer of Central and West Africa.
-He is further known as the German Empire's consul-general for Tunisia and Commissioner for West Africa.
+He is also known as the German Empire's consul-general for Tunisia and Commissioner for West Africa.
 His mission as commissioner resulted in Togoland and Kamerun becoming the first colonies of a German colonial empire.

-The Gustav-Nachtigal-Medal, awarded by the Berlin Geographical Society, is named after him.
+Early life and education

+Gustav Nachtigal, the son of a Lutheran pastor and his wife, was born on 23 February 1834 at Eichstedt in the Prussian province of Saxony-Anhalt.
+His father died of Phthisis pulmonum (pulmonary tuberculosis) in 1839, when the boy was five.

+After early education, Nachtigal studied medicine at the universities of Halle, Würzburg, and Greifswald.